Hallway and Stairs

 Making Space

-Where possible, hallways in a properly accessible home for Ageing in Place should be 48 inches/122 cm wide to allow for walkers, wheelchairs, scooters, and other mobility aids that can take up to an access of half of that in width space.
+Where possible, hallways in a properly accessible home for Ageing in Place should be 48 inches/122 cm wide to allow for walkers, wheelchairs, scooters, and other mobility aids.
 Making this type of change is something to include when considering building changes or planning for long-term wheelchair use.

 If you require additional space and improved mobility within your house or flat, you might consider the option of removing a wall or extending your property.
 This is a significant alteration, but it can provide you with the benefit of more room, enable easier movement, or give you the option of living comfortably on one floor.